No Robin Hood Line services as East Midlands Railway workers prepare to strike

 Customers are asked to only travel by train if absolutely necessary.
 If customers are travelling, they are asked to plan ahead and leave extra time for their journey.
 This includes the days between strikes as EMR expects the knock-on effects of the strikes to impact services on the following days, particularly on Wednesday, Friday and Sunday.

-For more information, including timetables, advice on refunds and ticket exchanges and answers to the most asked questions, please visit: www.eastmidlandsrailway.co.uk.
+For more information, including timetables, advice on refunds and ticket exchanges and answers to the most asked questions, see eastmidlandsrailway.co.uk

+Announcing the strikes, over salary and job losses, Mick Lynch, RMT general secretary, said: “Railway workers have been treated appallingly and despite our best efforts in negotiations, the rail industry with the support of the government has failed to take their concerns seriously.

+“We have a cost-of-living crisis and it is unacceptable for railway workers to either lose their jobs or face another year of a pay freeze when inflation is at 11.1 per cent and rising.